geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 I see.
 And then you have a rewrite rule that detects if float image equals 1 is set.

 ##### **Geohot** [[00:58:10](https://www.youtube.com/watch?v=GNdNtguh1zo&t=3490)]
 No, no, you don't detect if image equals 1 is set.
 So you can just do this.
-You can do this in you can express this in normal tiny grad completely image free, right?
+You can do this in you can express this in normal tinygrad completely image free, right?
 So if you want to store something in float 16, you do cast float 16 contiguous cast float 32.

 ##### **Geohot** [[00:58:31](https://www.youtube.com/watch?v=GNdNtguh1zo&t=3511)]
 Yeah.
 Yeah, OK.
 Yeah, that should just work, right?
 Yeah.